How to start a recruitment agency

 Recruitment agency start-up costs

-Setting up a recruitment agency doesn’t have to involve lots of up front costs opens in new window, and you can set up a recruitment agency from home.
+Setting up a recruitment agency doesn’t have to involve lots of up front costs, and you can set up a recruitment agency from home.

 But you will need enough money to see you through the inevitable lean first months.
-Costs include:

 • Website - You’ll need a specialist recruitment website to advertise your jobs, including recruitment database capabilities.
 You can find an off-the-shelf recruitment website with decent functionality for around £1,000, with costs rising depending on how bespoke you want the site.